dxw/playbook/guides/how-we-do-user-research.md

  - record video using an external camera and Quicktime
  - record your laptop screen using Quicktime or Screenshot

+### Using a dxw provided phone or tablet

+Use a dxw provided phone or tablet, rather than your personal device, to take photos and short videos during interviews, visits and workshops.

+Remember to delete the photos and recordings from the device once you have transfered them to your laptop or to Google Drive.

+### Using the notes template

+We have a [template for a Google Sheet](https://drive.google.com/open?id=1r6xtVgHBFTDxbFGSqk3wXFDy_5JDwkBpGBHibnLKuwM) you can use to take notes during a research session.

+You can make a copy of the sheet for each research session, or make a copy for each batch of research and create tabs within the sheet for each research session.

+### Using sticky notes and paper worksheets

+We often use sticky notes and paper worksheets to capture information during research sessions, for example when [researching users’ experiences](https://www.gov.uk/service-manual/user-research/researching-user-experiences).

+Avoid capturing personally identifiable information about participants on sticky notes or paper.
+If you capture any sensitive informaton on sticky notes or paper, make sure to use a shredder to dispose of it.

+Use a dxw provided phone or tablet, rather than your personal device, to capture the contents of sticky notes and paper worksheets.

 ### Using a video conferencing service

 Our preferred service for recording remote screen sharing sessions is [GoToMeeting](https://docs.google.com/document/d/1KiaXHr-VCX8T6K9YWPnmHHiAChJda_gH4av03N4pDrg/).
 Setup GoToMeeting so that the recorded video is saved onto your dxw provided laptop.
 And then transfer the video to Google Drive as soon as possible.